 At the point of submission, International Immunology’s policy requires that each author reveal any financial interests or connections, direct or indirect, or other situations that might raise the question of bias in the work reported or the conclusions, implications, or opinions stated - including pertinent commercial or other sources of funding for the individual author(s) or for the associated department(s) or organization(s), personal relationships, or direct academic competition.
 When considering whether you should declare a conflicting interest or connection please consider the conflict of interest test: Is there any arrangement that would embarrass you or any of your co-authors if it was to emerge after publication and you had not declared it?

-As an integral part of the online submission process, Corresponding authors are required to confirm whether they or their co-authors have any conflicts of interest to declare, and to provide details of these.
-If the Corresponding author is unable to confirm this information on behalf of all co-authors, the authors in question will then be required to submit a completed Conflict of Interest form to the Editorial Office.
-It is the Corresponding author’s responsibility to ensure that all authors adhere to this policy.
+As an integral part of the online submission process, Corresponding authors are required to confirm whether they or their co-authors have any potential Conflicts of Interest to declare, and to provide details of these.

 If the manuscript is published, Conflict of Interest information will be communicated in a statement in the published paper.